haowen-xu/pixiv-sync/README.md

 Here is an example: [example.yml](example.yml).

-Next, login with your web browser (like Chrome), and copy the login token from the browser (it should be the value of the `PHPSESSID` cookie):
+Next, login with your web browser (like Chrome), and copy the login token from the browser.
+It should be the value of the `PHPSESSID` cookie.
+You may see a tutorial at [tutorial/get-pixiv-token.mp4](tutorial/get-pixiv-token.mp4).

+Then, save the token by:

 ```bash
 PixivSync set-token -C your-config.yml "your-token-value from web browser"